 The goals is to do just the amount of effort which is necessary to achieve good results without having to give up too much of your time and energy.
 It’s not a sprint.
 It’s a marathon.

 If you have a project or a task which you have kept pushing back because “it will take forever” (learning French can be one of those), stop pushing it back.
 Instead, commit to spending a little bit of time a day on this project until it’s completed.
 You will be amazed at how fast it actually gets done.
 Most tasks don’t require you to work on them for long periods of time at once.
 I used this technique for learning languages, getting rid of email backlog, decluttering and even cleaning my home.
 The last one is never over but I can tell you, 30 minutes cleaning everyday made my flat cleaner than it had ever been.
 Thirty minutes is too much?
 Go for ten or fifteen minutes instead.

 In the case of learning vocabulary, your daily ten minutes have an added bonus: if you do it every day, your brain hasn’t had time to forget yet and you will learn much more than you would if you’d have a one hour session per week instead, for the same time investment.
 Use an app based on the spaced repetition system such as Anki or Quizlet for maximum effect.

 By the way, I promise that you can find time everyday, if you know how to look.
-My ecourse Time for Language learning will teach you how to systematically audit your schedule and discover every bit of time that you can use to learn French in any day, even the busiest.
-If you're not keen on investing in a full system just yet, this free 30-minute video workshop will help you get started.
+Your Roadmap to Fluency and the ecourse Time for Language learning will teach you how to systematically audit your schedule and discover every bit of time that you can use to learn French in any day, even the busiest.

 3) Keep your plan flexible